leeluolee/fstorm/README.md

 # fstorm

-> writing file like a storm , but always get the desired result
+> writing file like a storm , but always get the expected result

 A very very small idea for writing file more __'safety'__ and __'super fast'__, inspired by steno, but more efficient and sensible.